 A marriage that has been legally celebrated abroad, and decisions or measures taken abroad with regard to a registered partnership, will normally be recognised in Switzerland (Federal Act on Private International Law (PIL SR 291)).

-Marriage in Kuwait or Bahrain
+Marriage in Kuwait

 The Embassy is not a civil registrar office and cannot perform wedding ceremonies.
 Should you wish to marry in Switzerland, you will have to present yourself at this Embassy to start the procedure.
 Please make an appointment, bring your passport and all the documents mentioned below with you.